-Underneath, you’ll find the discussion background information (if one has been added - see: Adding Background Info), which may include an introduction or key information necessary to the discussion.
+Next, you’ll find the discussion background information if it has been added (see: Adding Background Info), which may include an introduction or key information necessary to the discussion.

 The next item is a starburst graphical representation of all content in the discussion - the infographic or topology.